AmmariAbdelmounaim/Creon-landing-page/README.md

-# Niftabl Front End Challenge - Figma to Next.js
+# Niftable Front End Challenge - Figma to Next.js

 This repository contains a Next.js application developed for the Niftabl Challenge.
 The challenge is to transform a specific Figma design into a pixel-perfect, fully functional web page.
 This project demonstrates precise design implementation skills along with modern web development practices.